 Ifas process: A truly Hybrid process bringing benefits of both suspended and attached growth process together

-Conventionally with free floating attached growth process, MBBR (Moving Bed Bio Reactor) configuration is a popular choice.
-In MBBR no sludge recycle is practiced and all removal is obtained via biomass attached on the media only.
+Conventionally with floating attached growth process, MBBR (Moving Bed Bio Reactor) configuration is a popular choice.
+In MBBR no sludge recycle is practiced and all reduction is obtained via biomass attached on the media.

 Though originally developed for the upgradation of existing activated sludge plants, the hybrid process configuration can be applied for the new plants as well.

-As the name suggests IFAS process is nothing but an activated sludge process with attached growth media added to the aeration basin.
-Thus, in IFAS process, MLSS is maintained in the aeration tank just like conventional activated sludge process and attached growth media is added to it.
-This addition of attached growth media in different forms enhance the performance of the aeration tank by providing additional biomass in the aeration tank.
+As the title suggests IFAS technology is nothing but an activated sludge process with attached growth media added to the aeration basin.
+Thus, in IFAS process, MLSS is kept in the aeration tank just like conventional activated sludge process and attached growth media is added to it.
+This addition of attached growth media in different forms enhance the efficiency of the aeration tank by providing additional biomass in the aeration tank.

-Due to a combination of both attached growth as well as suspended growth based activated sludge process, IFAS process offers distinct advantages compared to stand alone attached growth or activated sludge process alone.
+Due to a combination of both attached growth as well as suspended growth based activated sludge process, IFAS process provides distinct advantages compared to stand alone attached growth or activated sludge process alone.

 - Truly Hybrid process which provides biodegradation through both Suspended as well as Attached biomass

-Due to presence of biomass both on attached growth media and in the MLSS present in suspension, IFAS process provides biodegradation of wastewater through both mode of removal resulting in higher volumetric removal rates which reduces the wastewater treatment plant foot print significantly.
+Due to presence of biomass both on attached growth media and in the MLSS present in suspension, IFAS process provides higher volumetric reduction which reduces the wastewater treatment plant foot print significantly.

 - Help reduces clarifier solids loading rates as much of the biomass is retained within the reactor on Attached growth media.

-As a lot of active biomass fraction is retained on the attached growth media added to the IFAS reactor, the IFAS process configuration helps reduce the solids loading rate of clarifier as only the suspended biomass or MLSS is going to the clarifier for settling.
+As a lot of active biomass fraction is retained on the attached growth media added to the IFAS reactor, the IFAS process configuration helps in reducing clarifier solids loading as much of the biomass is retained within the reactor on attached growth media.

 - Provides development of diverse microbial community structure which improves the process performance enhancing toxic and shock load response of the process.

-- Offers a wide range of operating window in terms of MLSS, F/M ratio and thus makes it most suitable process configuration for scenarios where there is high seasonal as well as spatial fluctuations in organic and hydraulic loading rates.
+- Provides a wide range of operating window in for MLSS, F/M ratio and thus makes it most suitable process configuration for scenarios where there is high seasonal as well as spatial fluctuations in organic and hydraulic loading.

-Any wastewater treatment plant receives a seasonal and spatial fluctuations of organic loading which requires adjustment of key process parameters of MLSS, FM ratio and SRT for optimum removal rates and better biomass settling properties.
+Any wastewater treatment plant receives a seasonal and spatial fluctuations of organic loading which requires adjustment of key process parameters of MLSS, FM ratio and SRT for optimum reduction efficiency and better biomass settling properties.
 In a conventional activated sludge process which receives a high level of seasonal fluctuations, maintaining these parameters may become difficult.

-- Offers same flow sheet and operational philosophy as Conventional Activated Sludge Process and thus allows the useful and effective utilization of existing knowledge of Activated Sludge Process
+- Provides same flow sheet and operational philosophy as Conventional Activated Sludge Process and thus allows the useful and effective utilization of existing knowledge of Activated Sludge Process

 - Improves Settling Properties of Sludge with lower SVI values and thus improving clarifier performances.